 Privatized Campus Apartments

-In addition to Student Housing's Parks Apartments and SHA program, five privately-owned, privately-managed (non-UC Davis) apartment complexes are available on the UC Davis campus.
+In addition to Student Housing's Solano Park Apartments and SHA program, five privately-owned, privately-managed (non-UC Davis) apartment complexes are available on the UC Davis campus.
 Each complex operates in partnership with UC Davis, while maintaining their own staff, programs, and buildings.